-Parents, even if they anticipate being an assistant coach, are not permitted on or near the field or in the dugout during evaluations.
-The league will rope off the bleachers and areas surrounding the field during the evaluation.
+Parents, even if they anticipate being an assistant coach, are not permitted on or near the field or in the dugout during evaluations unless they are volunteering to facilitate tryout activities.
+Volunteers may contact the Board of Directors to sign up to help on tryout day.

+The league may rope off the bleachers and areas surrounding the field during the evaluation.
 Parents should not attempt to coach or communicate with their child during the evaluation session.
 In the league's experience, this is typically detrimental to the player's performance.
 Parents who are not able to refrain from coaching or communicating with their child during the evaluation process will be removed from the evaluation site.